 Figure 3: Breast 2WW referral to treatment Cancer Waiting Times data for England, 2018/19 Q1 to 2021/22 Q4

 Creating streamlined and efficient pathways, including for those in whom breast cancer is not suspected, has the potential to help reduce overall waiting times and the considerable variation currently seen across the country.
+This pathway intends to reduce the pressure on one stop clinics, with less inappropriate imaging, therefore less resource used, and less of the most pressured resource ie radiology.

 Alongside adoption of the best practice timed pathway, Cancer Alliances must ensure the appropriate resources and capacity are in place to deliver high-quality services to more people.
-This includes having sufficient capacity within pathology to analyse and deliver diagnostic results in a timely way.
+This includes having sufficient capacity within pathology services (medical and scientific) to analyse and deliver diagnostic results, including information on tumour receptor status, in a timely way.
+The document cannot prescribe exactly how all aspects of the service are delivered, Cancer Alliances must utilise primary care and secondary care teams to best deliver within their geographies.

 It is important to consider workforce planning especially within the breast service given its high reliance on diagnostics to meet increasing demand and ensure best utilisation of the highly skilled workforce.
 The aim of this document is to address the clinicial pathway, however existing workstreams within NHS England are reviewing workforce planning.
 The system is encouraged to link into these workstreams to support implementation of this clinical pathway.
-The most recent Royal College of Radiologists census (2021) indicated across all sub-specialty groups.
+The most recent Royal College of Radiologists census (2021) indicated the consultant radiologist workforce shortfall currently stands at 29% across all sub-specialty groups.

 Similarly, the Royal College of Pathologists 2017 Workforce Survey found only 3% of Histopathology departments had enough consultant pathologists to meet demand and almost 1 in 6 posts were covered by locums or were vacant.
 In addition, there is presently a deficiency in the number of histopathology laboratory scientific staff, which is also influencing the capacity of departments to deliver results in a timely manner.
+It is important to note there is also a shortage of biomedical scientists impacting workforce.

 Actions for cancer alliances